webplatform/docs/guides/html_text/index.md

 <syntaxhighlight lang="html5"><p>Published on <time datetime="2011-07-20" pubdate>July 27<sup>th</sup> 2011</time>.</p></syntaxhighlight>

-== Presentational elements — never use these ==
+== Presentational elements &mdash; never use these ==

 The HTML 4 specification includes several elements that are widely described as “presentational” because they only specify what the content within them should look like, and not what it means.
 Most of these have been removed in the HTML5 specification.

-We will describe them briefly here, but note that this is mostly of historic interest — these elements should never be used in any modern web page, although they are still used in HTML e-mails, which follow a non-standard set of rules.
+We will describe them briefly here, but note that this is mostly of historic interest &mdash; these elements should never be used in any modern web page, although they are still used in HTML e-mails, which follow a non-standard set of rules.
 The effect of all of these elements should be achieved in another way, such as using CSS.

 === &lt;font face="…" size="…"&gt; ===

-The text within should be rendered by the browser using a font different from the default — instead, fonts should be set using CSS.
+The text within should be rendered by the browser using a font different from the default &mdash; instead, fonts should be set using CSS.

 === &lt;strike&gt; ===

-The text within has been struck-through with a line — if this is merely a presentational effect, this should be achieved with CSS.
+The text within has been struck-through with a line &mdash; if this is merely a presentational effect, this should be achieved with CSS.
 Alternatively, if the text is actually being marked as having been deleted or unwanted it should be marked up with the <code>&lt;del&gt;</code> element, described in [[Lesser - known semantic elements]].

 === &lt;u&gt; ===

-The text within has been underlined — this is almost always a visual effect, and so should be achieved with CSS.
+The text within has been underlined &mdash; this is almost always a visual effect, and so should be achieved with CSS.

 === &lt;tt&gt; ===

-The text within is presented in a “teletype” or monospaced font — this should be achieved with CSS or a more appropriate semantic element such as <code>&lt;pre&gt;</code> (a block level element), shown above, or <code>&lt;code&gt;</code>, an inline element.
+The text within is presented in a “teletype” or monospaced font &mdash; this should be achieved with CSS or a more appropriate semantic element such as <code>&lt;pre&gt;</code> (a block level element), shown above, or <code>&lt;code&gt;</code>, an inline element.

 === &lt;big&gt; ===

-This makes the size of the text inside bigger — this should be achieved with CSS.
+This makes the size of the text inside bigger &mdash; this should be achieved with CSS.
 }}
-{{Notes_Section}}
+{{Notes_Section
+|Usage=
+|Notes=
+|Import_Notes=
+}}
 {{Compatibility_Section
 |Not_required=No
 |Imported_tables=